tyronechen/intro-to-ML-for-bio/modules/00_data_intro/handout/handout.md

 -  Recognize various genomics formats to represent DNA/RNA sequence data

--  Read in sequence data in FASTA format using Python or BioPython modules decide on filters and cutoffs for cleaning up data ready for downstream analysis
+-  Read in sequence data in FASTA format using Python or BioPython modules

 ***
 ## Resources You’ll be Using